rdilweb/privacy/index.md

 ### Advertisments

 Most advertising companies will attempt to track you, so that the ads you see are more tailored to your prefrences, views, etc.
+For example: if an advertisment displaying a statement against your political views can convince you to click on it, then the advertiser can easily see that more advertising like it can help to convince or reinforce certain views.
 Remember: Their job is to get you to <span style="cursor: pointer" onClick="window.alert('Is this a joke to you?');"><i><b>click</b></i></span>.
 See the avoidance section on how to stop this!